menu

 Azusa, Lost but Seeking

 Azusa, apart from frequently being confused with Azami, is another very good commander.
 She usually crops up in a deck with about seventy lands and wins with things like recursive Mindslaver, Plow Under, or the like.
 Eldrazi are also common kills.
 Azusa is a solid general because you can plan to, on turn three, ramp from three to five lands.
 Next turn, if nobody can kill her, Azusa ramps you from six to nine lands.
-All you have to do at that point is figure out what to do with Deep Forest Hermits (which is harder than it seems).
+All you have to do at that point is figure out what to do with Forests (which is harder than it seems).

 $3.25